emdarcher/messing-with-Perl/README.md

 messing-with-Perl
 =================

-Stuff from messing around with and learning Perl
+Stuff from messing around with and learning the Perl programming language.